F1sh-2/Learning-Journal/Tutorial Content/MovementTutorial.md

+# Intro
+welcome to player movement in unity you will learn how to move an object in unity and how it works in games.

  # Player Movement tutorial

 I expect you to be familiar do the basics of understanding unity and how it works